 Corporate Governance Principal Ref. to ICASL code Ref. to SEC code Compliance Status Compliance Details 20% 40% Executive Directors Independent non Executive Non Executive non Independent The Group Finance Manager assists the committee by providing the relevant information and participating in the analysis and deliberations.
 The objective of the Related Party Transactions Review Committee is to be consistent with the Code of Best Practices on Related Party transactions issued by the Securities & Exchange Commission.
-A report of the Related Party Transactions Review Committee is given on pages 55-56.
-The Related Party Transactions Review Committee is of the Company maintains a Directors' Interest Register and all Directors of the Companies, conforming to the provisions of the Companies, act No. 07 of 2007.
-Further all related party transactions in accordance with Sri Lanka Accounting Standard 24 - (LKAS 24) - Related Party Transactions are disclosed under Note no. 37 to the Financial Statements.
+A report of the Related Party Transactions Review Committee is given on pages 48 to 50.
+The Related Party Transactions Review Committee met four (4) times during the financial year.
+The Company maintains a Directors' Interest Register and all Directors of the Company have disclosed their interests in other Companies, conforming to the provisions of the Companies Act No. 07 of 2007.
+Further all related party transactions in accordance with Sri Lanka Accounting Standard 24 (LKAS 24) - Related Party Transactions are disclosed under Note no. 37 to the Financial Statements.